One small step for man, one giant leap for Parkinson’s

 In Brooklyn, the Dance for PD classes are open to anyone with Parkinson’s, and Westheimer believes this level of inclusion is a vital component of the programme’s success.

-She says that the EPDA’s 45 member organisations could also benefit from BPG’s simple, inclusive philosophy.
+She says that Parkinson’s Europe’s 45 member organisations could also benefit from BPG’s simple, inclusive philosophy.
 “Everything we do reminds our members that they are still a part of – and connected to – the community, whether it’s a fitness, dance, singing or arts class.
 We pay more attention to who somebody is rather than what disease they may have.

 “When we hear our members tell us, ‘I love it here – it feels like family’ and ‘BPG gave me my life back – I wouldn’t keep going without it’ and ‘We’re all winners – we do stuff, we’re active’: that reminds us why we do what we do.
 A growing number of BPG members are helping us to grow and we believe our model is transferrable and workable everywhere.
 So get in touch and become part of the group.”